Having a Dental Emergency? Book Your Appointment Below for Fast Relief

 See your dentist at Exceptional Dental right away.
 To relieve the pain until you reach our office, apply a cold compress to the outside of the mouth or cheek in the affected area.
 Take an over-the-counter pain reliever (like Tylenol or Advil) if needed.

-Lost crown.
-If the crown falls off, make an appointment to see your dentist as soon as possible and bring the crown with you.
-If you can’t get to the dentist right away.
+If the crown falls off, make an appointment at the nearest Exceptional Dental as soon as possible and bring the crown with you.
 If possible, slip the crown back over the tooth.
 Before doing so, coat the inner surface with an over-the-counter dental cement, toothpaste, or denture adhesive, to help hold the crown in place.
 Do not use super glue.

 Abscesses are infections that occur around the root of a tooth or in the space between the teeth and gums.
 Abscesses are a serious condition that can damage tissue and surrounding teeth, with the infection possibly spreading to other parts of the body if left untreated.

-Because of the serious oral health and general health problems that can result from an abscess, see your dentist as soon as possible if you discover a pimple-like swelling on your gum that usually is painful.
-In the meantime, to ease the pain and draw the pus toward the surface, try rinsing your mouth with a mild salt water solution (1/2 teaspoon of table salt in 8 ounces of water) several times a day.
+Because of the serious oral health and general health problems that can result from an abscess, see your Exceptional Dental dentist as soon as possible if you discover a pimple-like swelling on your gum that usually is painful.
+In the meantime, to ease the pain and draw the pus toward the surface, try rinsing your mouth with a mild saltwater solution (1/2 teaspoon of table salt in 8 ounces of water) several times a day.

 Injuries to the soft tissues, which include the tongue, cheeks, gums, and lips, can result in bleeding.
 To control the bleeding, here's what to do: